codelucas/codelucas.com/_posts/2013-09-27-scammers-and-founders.md

 ###The Scam - Dangers of entrepreneurship

-Before Summer started, a visibly older and almost urbane looking man approached one of my TA's, a friend, and me for the opportunity of forming a startup with him.
+Before Summer started, a visibly older and almost urbane looking man approached one of my TAs, a friend, and me for the opportunity of forming a startup with him.
 His alias for this story will be Jon.

 For our first two meetings, Jon charmed and regaled us on a weekly basis.
 He was suave, articulate, scrupulously dressed, and gave off fittingly paternal vibes.
-When we first met, he showed up in a clean black suit and drove us in a shiny black S-class Mercedes to treat us to one of the [nicest eateries and lounges in Laguna Beach](http://www.montagelagunabeach.com/).
+When we first met, he showed up in a clean black suit and drove us in a shiny black S-class Mercedes to treat us to [The Montage](http://www.montagelagunabeach.com/), an opulent seaside eatery and lounge in Laguna Beach.
 One night with Jon and the others, the sky was an orange twilight, and The Montage was characteristically filled cliques of artificially attractive trophy-wife-looking women and older men.
 We racked up over $500 in bills while Jon saved his intention of asking us to build him a prototype until the end of the night.
 By then, the three of us were hopelessly beguiled by the charm of the evening and agreed to build him whatever he wanted.

 ![The Montage, in Laguna Beach](/images/the_montage_1.jpg)
  <center><span class="img-subtitle">The Montage, in Laguna Beach</span></center>